 - Hung out in any corona hotspots lately?
 Hmmmm….. don’t come to class.

-- Abide by entry requirements and club rules
+- Abide by entry requirements and club rules (including proof of double vaccination)

 - Bring your own mic (if you have one) to sing lead.
 We have some spares.